tonydang11/Small_GPU/CS365_Report.md

 Once execution completes, the testbench displays final register contents and data memory values for each thread.
 In addition, performance metrics such as total cycle count and average cycles per thread are reported.

 This testbench confirms correct system-level execution, proper thread termination, and overall functional integration of the compute core.
-### 3. Compute Core Simulation Using Cocotb
+### 3. GPU Simulation Using Cocotb
-#### 3.1 Compute Core Testbench
+#### 3.1 The role of Compute Core
-The Compute Core represents the primary execution engine of the GPU, responsible for instruction processing, multi-threaded scheduling, arithmetic operations, memory access, and control flow.
+As mentioned, The Compute Core represents the primary execution engine of the GPU, responsible for instruction processing, multi-threaded scheduling, arithmetic operations, memory access, and control flow.
 As all major GPU functionalities converge at the Compute Core, its successful verification provides strong evidence of the correctness of the overall GPU operation.
 Consequently, validating the Compute Core through simulation effectively demonstrates the functional behavior of the GPU architecture as a whole.
 #### 3.2 Simulation Framework Overview
 To verify the Compute Core and, by extension, the GPU’s operational behavior, the design is simulated using Cocotb, a Python-based verification framework, together with the Icarus Verilog simulator.
 This environment enables high-level, programmable test scenarios while preserving cycle-accurate interaction with the hardware description.